AijiaZ21/ds593-final-project/README.md

 2. Retrieve relevant chunks based on a user question
 3. Use a large language model (LLM) to generate answers based on retrieved content

-I will experiment with:
-- Different retrieval methods (keyword-based vs semantic search)
-- Different chunking strategies (small vs large chunks)

 ### Baseline
 As a baseline, I will compare the RAG system with direct prompting (no retrieval) to see if RAG improves answer quality.

 ### Evaluation
-I will create a small test set of around 50 questions based on the course materials.
+I created a small test set of around 50 questions based on the course materials.
-The answers will be evaluated based on:
+The answers are evaluated based on accuracy using manual labeling (Yes / Partial / No).
-- Accuracy
-- Relevance
-- Completeness
+The RAG model achieves higher accuracy than the baseline (89% vs 53%), showing that retrieval improves answer quality.

 ### Expected Outcome
 The goal is to determine: